NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 ```
 #### 2.1.1 SECURITY

 All modules provided in the `./bin/x64` SDK folder are digitally signed by NVIDIA.
-There are two digital signatures on each SL module, one is standard Windows store certificate and can be validated using `WinVerifyTrust` while the other is custom NVIDIA certificate used to handle scenarios where OS is compromised and Windows store certificate cannot be trusted.
-To secure your application from potentially malicious replacement modules please do the following:
+There are two digital signatures on each SL module, one is a standard Windows store certificate and can be validated using `WinVerifyTrust` while the other is a custom NVIDIA certificate used to handle scenarios where the OS is compromised and Windows store certificates cannot be trusted.
+To secure your application from potentially malicious replacement modules, please do the following:

 * Validate the digital signature on ***all Streamline modules*** using the `WinVerifyTrust` Win32 API when starting your application.
-* Validate the public key for the NVIDIA custom digital certificate on `sl.interposer.dll` if using binary provided by NVIDIA (see `source/core/sl.security/secureLoadLibrary` for more details)
+* Validate the public key for the NVIDIA custom digital certificate on `sl.interposer.dll` if using the binary provided by NVIDIA (see `source/core/sl.security/secureLoadLibrary` for more details)

 ***It is strongly recommended*** to use the provided `sl.interposer.dll` binary and follow the above guidelines.
-Prebuilt binary automatically performs the above steps when loading SL plugins to ensure maximum security.
-If you decide to build your own `sl.interposer.dll` make sure to enforce your own strict security policies.
+The prebuilt binary automatically performs the above steps when loading SL plugins to ensure maximum security.
+If you decide to build your own `sl.interposer.dll`, make sure to enforce your own strict security policies.

 ### 2.2 INITIALIZING SL